How Do You Embed Images in a Django Blog From a WYSIWYG Editor?

 image = models.ImageField(upload_to='content-images')

-First, I tie this table back to my Article model.
-Notably, the on_delete parameter is set to CASCADE since I don't want images to stick around for articles that no longer exist.
+First, you need the Pillow library installed to use the Django ImageField.
+This can be accomplished with pip install pillow.
+On the ForeignKey "article," the on_delete parameter is set to CASCADE since I don't want images to stick around for articles that no longer exist.

-Next, I have my image field.
-The images themselves will be stored in a sub-directory named 'content-images/' off whatever primary location you have identified in your settings.py as your MEDIA_ROOT.
-Be sure to set this up if you haven't already.
+Next, I have my "image" field.
+The images themselves will be stored in a sub-directory named "content-images."
+This directory is nested in the MEDIA_ROOT.

-Also worth noting for the images, you have configure Django to be able to serve media files in development.
-According to Django, this can be achieved with:
+Last, you need to configure Django to be able to serve media files in development.

 from django.conf import settings